-At Ashton you catch glimpses of the mighty Teton Mountains.
+You catch glimpses of the mighty Teton Mountains.
 It's a thrill you'll long remember . . . rugged Alp-like peaks silhouetted against the eastern horizon, their snowy crests visible from afar.
 It has been said, "The Tetons look more like you would expect mountains to really look than any other range in America."

-You have been traveling up the winding and picturesque valley of the Snake River, catching glimpses of many memorable snapshots from the amazing camera of Nature . . . the narrow basalt channel of the Snake River . . .
-Caribou Peak . . .
-Three Buttes.
-At Ashton an oil burning locomotive replaces coal, for you are now entering the stately Targhee National Forest, with its miles and miles of beautiful pines, which must be guarded against stray sparks.
-Presently you come to Rea's Pass, on the crest of the Continental Divide, and it is only a short run from there to West Yellowstone . . . the Park's most popular gateway.
+Presently you come to Rea's Pass on the crest of the Continental Divide, and it is only a short run from there to West Yellowstone, the Park's most popular gateway.
 It is used by more visitors annually than any other entrance because of the splendid transportation over this route and the fine scenic approach.
 Then, too, it is the nearest to the geyser basins . . . a Yellowstone feature everyone is eager to see first of all.